 Q: Do I have to pay for a ransomware attack?

-A: The FBI does not support paying a ransom since it does not guarantee that you or your company will have the data returned to you.
+A: The FBI does not support paying a ransom because it does not guarantee that you or your company will have the data returned to you.
 Paying ransoms can also encourage the attacker to go after additional victims.

 Ransomware is not going away any time soon — as an organization, it’s important to stay ahead of cyber criminals and take the steps to become more cyber aware.
-Learn how to protect your business and gauge your readiness for a potential ransomware attack with a free ransomware preparedness assessment.

 What you should do now